New York State Law

 imprisonment which requires a commitment to the state department of

-defendant will satisfy the statutory eligibility criteria for
+that the defendant will satisfy the statutory eligibility criteria for

 participation in such program.
 Notwithstanding the foregoing provisions